p@rsons_world of... Lincoln Cathedral

 - Edward I page from Jeffrey L. Thomas' superb Castles of Wales website.
 Sadly, a photograph of the statues of Edward I and Queen Eleanor at Lincoln Cathedral is no longer hosted on this excellent site.
 The cathedral contains the visceral tomb of Queen Eleanor of Castile (d.1290) and the tomb of Catherine Swynford, third wife of John of Gaunt, Duke of Lancaster.
 Two tough ladies!

-- Queen Eleanor of Castile on the website of the late Peter Fairweather.
+- Queen Eleanor of Castile on the English Monarchs website.

 - The Angel Choir is notable for its spaciousness and grandeur.
 Built after the nave, some of its features are in the Decorated style.
 The head shrine of St Hugh of Avalon is located in the Angel Choir, looked down on by the famous "Lincoln Imp".
 Pages from an excellent web resource by Dr. Alison Stones.
 Explore it.

 - William Byrd (1543-1623).
 Born in Lincoln, William Byrd was the foremost composer of the Elizabethan age.
-Stainer and Bell's useful page of works.
-One of the most famous English composers, yet little is known of his history before he was appointed organist of Lincoln Cathedral in 1563.
+Stainer and Bell's useful page of works describes him as "one of the most famous English composers, yet little is known of his history before he was appointed organist of Lincoln Cathedral in 1563".
 An understated memorial tablet to Byrd is located in the north choir aisle.

-- Cantoris Records Lincoln-based Classical record label producing superb CDs of choral and organ music from, Lincoln and other great cathedrals!
-Link down.
+- Cantoris Records.
+Lincoln-based Classical record label producing superb CDs of choral and organ music from, Lincoln and other great cathedrals!

-- Green Men and Foliate Faces The Heart of Albion Press on-line site.
-Link Down?
+- Green Men and Foliate Faces.
+The Heart of Albion Press on-line site.

 Copyright © 2009